40,000 maquiladora job openings in Tijuana

 “We are pursuing measures so that the immigration authorities allow us to employ more migrants, especially those are moving through,” Ruiz said.
 “They’re also facilitating work permits and making it easier for migrants to open bank accounts to set up direct deposits.”

-A maquiladora is considered a manufacturing plant in Mexico owned by a corporation in the U.S. or other country.
+A maquiladora is considered a manufacturing plant in Mexico owned by a corporation in the U.S. or another country.

 Once the products are assembled, they are sent back across the border to the United States facing little to no tariffs.